This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Beat the cream cheese, sugar, and vanilla with an electric mixer until smooth.
+• Beat the cream cheese, sugar, and vanilla with an electric mixer until smooth and creamy.

-• Gently fold the whipped cream into the cream cheese mixture until fully blended.
+• Gently fold the whipped cream into the cream cheese mixture until blended.

-• Add a layer of graham crackers to a 10-ounce ramekin, breaking them to fit as needed.
+• Place a layer of graham crackers in the bottom of a 10-ounce ramekin or dessert dish, breaking them to fit as needed.

-• Cover with plastic wrap and refrigerate for at least 3 hours or overnight until the graham crackers soften and the layers set.
+• Cover with plastic wrap and refrigerate for at least 3 hours or overnight, until the graham crackers soften into cake-like layers.

 Notes